syaning/slim/_posts/2017-12-25-my-first-dl-devbox.md

 comments: true
 categories: misc
 ---
-After a "2018 vision" exercise at work, I decided that I would up my game in deep/reinforcement learning research and implementation for the next year.
-And, in light of this, I thought it'd be best to have my very own development box.
+I recently decided that my 2018 New Years resolution would be to up my game in deep/reinforcement learning research and implementation.
+And after lots of research and pondering, I concluded that it'd be best to have my very own development box.
 Having never built a computer ever in my life before, this exercise was filled with all sorts of emotions, such as excitement, anxiety, stress (e.g., don't f**k this up), and pure joy!
 But at the end of the day, I can honestly say that this has been